ThomasByr/chess/README.md

     <summary> v0.0.2 : improving AI (click here to expand) </summary>

 *   finding bugs on copy is going to take a while
+*   valgrind is crying : millions of pieces are created and are not freed by the os... god dammit ubuntu
+*   added the ending string but it is not even standard notation (I called it FEN anyway)

 </details>